davinel000/td-multimapping/README.md

 - Save and load mapping projects, reducing storage requirements for UV-maps.
 - Overlay masks and alignment grids for precise image adjustments.
 - Apply additional shift and scaling transformations.
-- Trigger operations via hotkeys and partially sync settings with updated versions of Stoner.

 Currently, **hard-edge blending** is supported for edge alignment. **Soft-edge blending** is planned for a future version, either as an update to this module or a higher-level implementation.
 The module will also migrate to a unified Python script and extensions structure in upcoming updates.